slaxeea/Verkehrsverein/README.md

 - change between three different themes for the page, light mode, dark mode or maybe an experimental lime?
 - sort by five different criteria
 - counts the number of results for your query (don't laugh, this took me embarassingly long)
+- add new events by visiting the new-event.html page (the new events are deleted if you use another browser tho)

 enjoy  :)